VictoriaMetrics/VictoriaMetrics/docs/README.md

   -denyQueryTracing
      Whether to disable the ability to trace queries.
 See https://docs.victoriametrics.com/#query-tracing -downsampling.period array
      Comma-separated downsampling periods in the format 'offset:period'.
 For example, '30d:10m' instructs to leave a single sample per 10 minutes for samples older than 30 days.
 When setting multiple downsampling periods, it is necessary for the periods to be multiples of each other.
 See https://docs.victoriametrics.com/#downsampling for details.
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
      Supports an array of values separated by comma or specified via multiple flags.
   -dryRun
      Whether to check config files without running VictoriaMetrics.
 The following config files are checked: -promscrape.config, -relabelConfig and -streamAggr.config.
 Unknown config entries aren't allowed in -promscrape.config by default.
 This can be changed with -promscrape.config.strictParse=false command-line flag